Prequal letters are worthless UNLESS they contain the following info and are backed up by evidence.

 “Accepted/Eligible” is obvious.
 “Pass Go” & collect a commission check.

-The status: “Refer/Eligible” is a little more nuanced.
+The status “Refer/Eligible” is a little more nuanced.
+Your loan officer’s experience is critical here.

-“Refer” means 2 underwriters (U/Ws) are now required, based on their experience, and jointly concur for loan approval.
+“Refer” means that, based on their experience, two underwriters (U/Ws) must now concur jointly for loan approval.

 “Underwriters: Gatekeepers of Homeownership”

-When dealing with U/W’s, the loan officer must be patient & thorough by addressing all of the borrower’s issues, in writing, BEFORE submitting the loan for approval.
+When dealing with U/Ws, the loan officer must be patient and thorough by addressing all of the borrower’s issues in writing BEFORE submitting the loan for approval.

-The more issues left un-addressed (credit/debit / income) before the file is submitted, the more likely UWs will decline the loan.
+The more issues (credit/debit/income) left unaddressed before the file is submitted, the more likely UWs will decline the loan.

 Like being a parent, it’s always easier to say “no” than “yes”

-Since the computer has “technically” declined the loan, why would a U/W stick their neck out for a marginal loan which could later end up in foreclosure (and hurting their career)!
+Since the computer has “technically” declined the loan, why would a U/W stick their neck out for a marginal loan that could later end up in foreclosure (and hurt their career)?

 Other Designations